phusion/holy-build-box/README.md

 Autopackage eventually went defunct because of resistance from distributors.
 I guess that people weren't *truly* interested in Linux succeeding on the desktop, despite how many people complained about it.

 Anyway, fast forward to 2015.
 Virtualization and containerization is now cheap is ubiquitous.
 Thus the holy build box approach is now viable.

+## Other comparable systems

+We have heard that [http://mesonbuild.com/](the Meson build system) also [allows compiling cross-distribution Linux binaries](https://github.com/mesonbuild/meson/wiki/Creating%20Linux%20binaries).
+Meson is more fully-featured than Holy Build Box in that it tries to abstract away library and dependency management.

+One of the most interesting features in Meson is that it automatically generates a dependency manifest when you use it to create statically linked binaries.
+This manifest allows you to find out which library versions a binary is linked to, which in turn allows you to automatically scan binaries for security vulnerabilities.
+Holy Build Box may follow this approach some time in the future.